litmuschaos/litmus-docs/website/docs/user-guides/create-user.md

 ### 1. Create a new user

-click the `Create new user` button as observed below:
+Click the `Create new user` button as observed below:

 <img src={require('../assets/user-guides/user-management/create-user/step-1.png').default} width="1000" height="500" />